openharmony/docs/en/application-dev/reference/apis/js-apis-data-relationalStore.md

 on(event: string, interProcess: boolean, observer: Callback\<void>): void

-Registers an intra-process or inter-process event listener for the RDB store.
+Subscribes to intra-process or inter-process events for this RDB store.
 This callback is invoked by [emit](#emit10).

 **System capability**: SystemCapability.DistributedDataManager.RelationalStore.Core